BU Logo

 Lecture Dates Topics and Lecture Materials Additional Readings Homework & Talk Reviews

-2023 Tu 9/5 Introduction: What is AI?
+2024 Tu 9/3 MB: Introduction: What is AI?
 Turing Test.
 Industry Successes Turing test.
 Russell: Intro, Intelligent Agents.
-Self-driving Cars in San Francisco Talk reviews 1--3 assigned.
+Self-driving Cars in San Francisco Talk reviews 1-3 assigned.

 Measures of Success in AI: ROC analysis, sensitivity & specificity, precision & recall, F1 score, balanced accuracy, confusion matrices.

-Fawcett Wiki on F1 score HW1 (ROC, Responsible AI)
+Fawcett paper, Wiki on F1 score HW1 (ROC, Responsible AI) Solution

-2023 Tu 9/12 Responsible AI: Sources of Harm throughout the Machine Learning Life Cycle.
+2024 Tu 9/10 MP: Responsible AI: Sources of Harm throughout the Machine Learning Life Cycle.
 Racial Bias in Emotion Recognition AI Systems.
 Carbon Footprint of Large Language Models.
 AI Regulation.

 Research in AI at BU.